Table of Contents

 1. The focus is too narrow

 Having deep expertise is beneficial, but context can be lost without broader consideration of talent and business issues that Centers of Excellence should address.
-The risk of becoming too insulated from business strategies, local need shifts, and being too inward-looking is significant.
+The risk of becoming too insulated from business strategies and local needs, and of being too inward-looking, is significant.
 It can discourage COE team members from understanding other HR functions' standards, advances, and best practices.
-This also contributes to the common complaint that HR focuses too much on properly executing its processes, such as merit pay cycle or annual performance evaluation vs. understanding their impact and continuing business value proposition.
+This also contributes to the common complaint that HR focuses too much on properly executing its processes, such as the merit pay cycle or annual performance evaluation, vs. understanding their impact and continuing business value proposition.

 2. They struggle with internal partnering

 The governance of the relationship between HRBPs and Centers of Excellence has been challenging for most HR organizations.
 Issues with “who owns” or strategizes with the internal customer weigh heavily on cross-HR relationships.
 Research has found that only 22% of COEs work “extremely well” with HRBPs.
-The very nature of the COE calls for their resolving common-need issues, while HRBPs are expected to be laser-focused on resolving local or business unit needs.
-Lacking regular business leader contact and, at times, divisive perspectives on what is needed lessens the potential effectiveness of COEs.
-This often leaves COEs isolated, requiring an overreliance on HRBP's perspectives, lacking the self-knowledge of the details and root causes of local issues, and being less able to provide tailored and targeted responses to those that arise.
+The very nature of the COE calls on its members to address common-need issues, while HRBPs are expected to be laser-focused on addressing local or business-unit needs.
+Lack of regular contact with business leaders and, at times, divisive perspectives on what is needed, diminish the potential effectiveness of COEs.
+This often leaves COEs isolated, requiring an overreliance on HRBP perspectives, lacking the self-knowledge of the details and root causes of local issues, and being less able to provide tailored, targeted responses to those that arise.

 3. Process ownership reduces the ability to generate innovations and solutions

 The fact that COEs are responsible for designing and managing vital enterprise-wide processes and systems leaves less time for responding to changing conditions with new or updated ways and tools to conduct necessary talent processes.
-The role of the Center of Excellence is dampened and reduced to an administrator of the applicant tracking, learning management systems, or the performance management process cycle.
-Data suggests that COE professionals and HRBPs spend as much as 86% of their time on administrative and operational work efforts.
+The role of the Center of Excellence is diminished, reduced to an administrator of applicant tracking, learning management systems, or the performance management process cycle.
+Data suggest that COE professionals and HRBPs spend as much as 86% of their time on administrative and operational tasks.

 4. Non-integrated solutions prevail